RsyncProject/rsync/rsync.1.md

     file specified by the `--log-file` option (which must also be specified for this option to have any effect).
 If you specify an empty string, updated files will not be mentioned in the log file.
-For a list of the possible escape characters, see the "log format" setting in the rsyncd.conf manpage.
+For a list of the possible escape characters, see the "`log format`" setting in the rsyncd.conf manpage.

     The default FORMAT used if `--log-file` is specified and this option is not is '%i %n%L'.